qlik-oss/core-assisted-prescription-auth/README.md

 # Authentication service

-**NOTE: This repository contains an example service for the [Qliktive Assisted Prescription](https://github.com/qlik-oss/core-assisted-prescription) use case.**
+**NOTE: This repository contains an example service for the [Qlik Core Assisted Prescription](https://github.com/qlik-oss/core-assisted-prescription) use case.**

 ## Status